Frequently Asked QuestionsPage address: http://www.mnsu.edu/newstudent/frequentlyaskedquestions.html

 132 Memorial Library

 Minnesota State University, Mankato provides students with disabilities reasonable accommodation to participate in educational programs, activities or services.
-Students with disabilities requiring accommodation to participate in class activities or meet course requirements should first register with the Office of Disability Services and then contact their professors.
+Students with disabilities requiring accommodation to participate in class activities or meet course requirements should first register with Accessibility Resources and then contact their professors.

 Who is considered to be a person with a disability?